 2. Apple Cider Vinegar

 Take a cotton ball and dip it in pure apple cider vinegar.
 Apply the cotton ball to your mosquito bite and rub it on the area.
 The vinegar’s acidity helps stop the itch.
+I was surprised when I read about using vinegar for mosquito bites as I had never heard of this remedy.
+There are so many great uses for apple cider vinegar!

 3. Apply a Cold or Hot Spoon